 In rare cases, a condition called acute necrotising ulcerative gingivitis (ANUG) can develop suddenly.
 The symptoms are more severe and include: bleeding, painful gums, painful ulcers, quickly receding gums, bad breath, metallic taste, difficulty swallowing or talking, a fever.

 Spotting the Signs of Gum Disease With Hygienist Jennie Scott

 What Causes Gum Disease?

 Plaque is the most common cause of gum disease.
-We can support you and help you find even more efffective ways to reduce the plaque on your teeth.
+We can support you, and help you find even more effective ways to reduce the plaque on your teeth.

 Who is Most at Risk?

 As well as plaque, there are a number of things that can increase the risk of developing problems with your gums.
 These include smoking, your age (gum disease becomes more common as you get older), a family history of gum disease, diabetes, a weakened immune system (for example, because of conditions such as HIV and AIDS or certain treatments, such as chemotherapy), malnutrition (when a person's diet does not contain the right amount of nutrients), and stress.

 If you develop gingivitis and don't have the plaque or tartar (hardened plaque) removed from your teeth, the condition may get worse and lead to periodontitis.
 You may develop further complications if you don't treat this, including: recurrent gum abscesses, increasing damage to the tissue that connects the tooth to the socket and loss of the bone in the jaw that contains the sockets of the teeth, receding gums, loose teeth and loss of teeth.

 Gum disease has also been associated with an increased risk for a number of other health conditions, including: cardiovascular disease, lung infections, and if affected during pregnancy, premature labour and having a baby with a low birth weight.